 Epidemic of Loneliness

 Another conclusion the scientists made is that loneliness can be contagious.
-When a person becomes lonely, he or she drops out of his social circle, forcing the others doing the same.
-The scientists were so astonished by this discovery that they immediately got down to the psychological aid programmes, intended to re-train people how to interact with the others.
-Such programmes include the groups of choir singing and karaoke.
+When a person becomes lonely, he or she drops out of his social circle, forcing others to do the same.
+The scientists were so astonished by this discovery that they immediately got down to the psychological aid programs, intended to re-train people on how to interact with others.
+Such programs include the groups of choir singing and karaoke.

 So, why does signing help?